opensearch-project/security/README.md

-#Security for Open Distro Elasticsearch
+#Open Distro For Elasticsearch Security

-opendistro-security is an Elasticsearch plugin that offers encryption, authentication, authorization.
+opendistro-elasticsearch-security is an Elasticsearch plugin that offers encryption, authentication, authorization.
 It supports authentication via Active Directory, LDAP, Kerberos, JSON web tokens, SAML, OpenID and many more.
 It includes fine grained role-based access control to indices, documents and fields.
 Enjoy true multi tenancy in Kibana, and stay compliant with GDPR, HIPAA, PCI, SOX and ISO by using audit and compliance logging.

-opendistro-security supports **OpenSSL** for maximum performance and security.
+opendistro-elasticsearch-security supports **OpenSSL** for maximum performance and security.
 The complete code is **Open Source**.

 ## Basic features